Learn how to activate your scoring model, A/B test multiple scoring models, and compare results.

 You can immediately activate your scoring model and route the information back to your primary source.

-In this case, you'd also need to choose which fields to fill for the scores.
+In this case, you'd also need to choose which fields to fill in for the scores.

 Note: Depending on the primary source you are using, it may not be possible to use custom fields.
 Please visit our Integrations page for more info on what each supported primary source can do in Breadcrumbs.